The Tetrahedron Prize

 The Tetrahedron Prize for Creativity in Organic Chemistry was established in 1980 by the Executive Board of Editors and the Publisher of Tetrahedron Publications.
 It is intended to honour the memory of the founding co-Chairmen of these publications, Professor Sir Robert Robinson and Professor Robert Burns Woodward.

-NOMINATIONS FOR THE 2016 TETRAHEDRON PRIZE ARE CLOSED
+NOMINATIONS FOR THE 2017 TETRAHEDRON PRIZE ARE OPEN - Deadline 31st March 2017

 To nominate candidates, please send a document (as PDF) containing the following elements: